3C-SCSU/Avatar/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-There several components to the software.
+There are several components to the software.
 The *server* directory handles operations needed for storing data and generating ML models.
-The *brainwave-prediction-app* directory is operations to complete a live reading, receive a prediction, and then pilot the drone.
+The *brainwave-prediction-app* directory handles operations to complete a live reading and receival of a prediction, and finally using the prediction to pilot the drone.

 ### Prerequisites
 <h4> Equipment</h4>